0no-co/gql.tada/website/reference/config-format.md

 ## Global Options

 This section documents all of the plugin-wide configuration options.
-These options aren't specific to a single schema and configure either the `gql.tada` CLI or `@0no-co/graphqlsp` in general.
+These options aren't specific to a single schema and configure both global features for the `gql.tada` CLI and the TypeScript plugin.

 ### `trackFieldUsage`